Genetically modified produce: misunderstood wonders

 As a consequence, in countries like Australia, GM produce still has a long way to go before reaching our tables.

-Super bananas and red-fleshed apples
+GM crops of Super bananas and red-fleshed apples

 Worldwide, around 250 million preschool children suffer from vitamin A deficiency because they don’t get enough of this vitamin in their diet.
 As a result, around half a million of these children develop blindness, and up to 250,000 will die within the first 12 months of losing sight.